OctopusDeploy/Octopus-Docker/Server/readme.md

 # octopusdeploy

 Due to required build context, all scirpts should be executed from the root directory.
-The Dockerfile requires a `Source` directory in the build context, so that it can first be checked for the `.msi` during the installation process.
-This directory is created if necessary by the helper scripts.
-If no `.msi` exists, the build will try download the file from `https://download.octopusdeploy.com/octopus/`.

 ## Building the container